arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_make_follower.md

 problems only.

 @RESTDESCRIPTION
-Starts a full data synchronization from a remote endpoint into the local ArangoDB database and afterwards starts the continuous replication.
+Changes the role to a follower and starts a full data synchronization from a remote endpoint into the local ArangoDB database and afterwards starts the continuous replication.

 The operation works on a per-database level.

 All local database data will be removed prior to the synchronization.